 Known for its Renaissance art and architecture, the city is home to some of Italy’s most exquisite museums and art galleries.
 In fact, Florence’s historic centre is on the UNESCO World Heritage List along with many other Italian attractions.

-Not only is it considered the home of the Renaissance, but it is an underrated city that gives you a small-town feel.
+Not only is it considered the home of the Renaissance, but it is an underrated city that gives you a small-town feel, perfect for a self-guided Florence walking tour.
 From cuisine to culture, there is so much to explore, embrace, and indulge in.

 Practical Information for Florence